-I’m often asked whether a business should hire its own in-house marketing person, or outsource their activity to a digital marketing agency like Crockford Carlisle.
+I’m often asked whether a business should hire its own in-house marketing person, or outsource their activity to a digital marketing agency.

 You might expect that I’d be biased.
 After all, I run a marketing agency.